webimpactuw/pmclub-uw/README.md

 ### 1. Install node.js / npm

-Visit [node.js](https://www.figma.com/proto/hY5yGUDlFY7zwwk2rbZHyA/Fidelity?node-id=509-326&t=5Goj6EJUAC7byqcG-9&scaling=scale-down&content-scaling=fixed&page-id=197%3A84&starting-point-node-id=509%3A326&show-proto-sidebar=1) and follow their instructions .
+Visit [node.js](https://www.figma.com/proto/hY5yGUDlFY7zwwk2rbZHyA/Fidelity?node-id=509-326&t=5Goj6EJUAC7byqcG-9&scaling=scale-down&content-scaling=fixed&page-id=197%3A84&starting-point-node-id=509%3A326&show-proto-sidebar=1) and follow their instructions.

 ### 2. Install Dependencies

 Run `npm install`, then `npm install -g @sanity/cli` in the root directory of the project.

+After this has succeeded, you can run the following scripts:

-**`npm start`**
+- **`npm start`**

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+  - Runs the app in the development mode; open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+  - The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### 3. Install sanity.io

 Run `sanity install` in the sanity folder (`./sanity`).

+After this has succeeded, you can run the following scripts:

-**`sanity dev`**
+- **`sanity dev`**

-Runs the sanity studio in development mode.\
-Open [http://localhost:3333](http://localhost:3333) to view it in your browser.
+  - Runs the sanity studio in development mode; open [http://localhost:3333](http://localhost:3333) to view it in your browser.

-The page will reload when you make changes.\
+  - The page will reload when you make changes.
 You may also see any lint errors in the console.

-**`npm install vision@latest` / `npm install sanity@latest`**
+- **`npm install vision@latest` / `npm install sanity@latest`**

-Upgrades the relevant sanity packages so they're up to date.
+  - Upgrades the relevant sanity packages so they're up to date.
 In the event of running into errors about out-of-date packages.

 ## Deployment
- To deploy any new changes to the GitHub pages, run the following in the project directory:\
+ To deploy any new changes to the GitHub pages, run the following in the project directory:
-`npm run predeploy`\
+- `npm run predeploy`
-`npm run deploy`
+- `npm run deploy`

 ## Learn More